-There are a lot of green spaces in Chicago – both downtown and in the suburbs and surrounding areas.
+There are a lot of green spaces in Chicago – both downtown and in the suburbs.
 Chicago may put up a pretty brutal front in the winter, but it boasts some beautiful views and greenery in the summer.
 Chicago has a lot to offer, but head to these Chicago parks and gardens to get away from the hectic city life.

 And, if you are in Chicago in the winter, the conservatories are a perfect winter spot because they are quite toasty.